 - Pen Jasperoid Zone Carlin-Type Sediment Hosted Alteration

 - Gold-Copper Skarn Zone Skarn-Type Alteration

-Austin Gold is pursuing exploration activities on the project at this time, including a program of additional geologic mapping, surface rock-chip sampling, and possible geophysics
+Austin Gold continues to compile and evaluate the extensive project database and will be conducting a program of additional geologic mapping, surface rock-chip sampling, soil sampling, and possible geophysics followed by drilling.